iveman99/Veman-Chippa-/README.md

-Veman Chippa
 # 🌟 Hey there, I’m Veman Chippa!

 Welcome to my corner of GitHub 👋
 I’m passionate about **Data Science, Cloud Engineering, and Problem Solving**.
-Currently pursuing my **Master’s in Data Science** with hands-on experience in **Cloud, Databases, and Analytics Tools**.
+Currently pursuing my **Master’s in Data Science**, with hands-on experience in **Cloud, Databases, and Analytics Tools**.

 Here you’ll find:
 - 🚀 Projects I’m building or contributing to